 Summer 2021 Applicants

-We know that many students and their families have questions related to the status of Summer 2021 study abroad programs.
-We hope the FAQs below will help answer your questions as you make plans for the Summer.
+We know that many students and their families have questions about the status of Summer 2021 study abroad programs.
+We hope the information below will help answer your questions as you make plans for the Summer.
 Please email your study abroad advisor at any time with specific questions.

-Special Note: This webpage is for students who plan to participate in a program offered through the UNC Study Abroad Office.
-These FAQs were last updated on November 13, 2020.
+Special Note: This webpage is for students who plan to participate in a program offered through the UNC Study Abroad Office (SAO).
+This page was last updated on January 13, 2021.

 Frequently Asked Questions